danth/stylix/doc/src/testbeds.md

 already defined.
 The testbed should include any options necessary to install the target and any supporting software - for example, a window manager.

+### Special Options

+Testbeds are given a special set of options which configure for common testbed uses.

+- `config.stylix.testbed`
+  - `enable` defaults to true; allows for conditionally disabling a testbed
+  - `ui` and all of its suboptions are optional.
+Setting any will enable a graphical environment.
+    - `command` takes a string command to be run once the graphical environment has loaded
+    - `application` takes a desktop application to be run once the graphical environment has loaded.
+If one of its suboptions is set, all must be.
+      - `name` takes the string name of the desktop application
+      - `package` takes the package which provides the `.desktop` file

+### Home Manager

 If the target can only be used through Home Manager, you can write a Home Manager module within the NixOS module using the following format: